mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 ---- stimulation files
 -- Clinic_spreadsheet ... containing recording session notes according to mouse_name
 -- Animal_spreadsheet ... file keeping track of procedures done according to mouse_name
 -- Analysis_all ... more detailed description of procedures and sessions done according to mouse_name

 Ideally the university clinic captures all information required in a spreadsheet that can be converted into an odML file

 Diego ...
 Brazil, automation engineer, that after working went back to science, specifically ephys

 ## odML as build and management tool

 Discussion with Ulrich Egert:

 A general idea is to use the metadata of a project as the project management tool to keep control of the actual data and scripts:

 when the odml file is opened, a control layer on top of the core library (ideally a GUI) will check
 - whether all files listed within an odml file are available
 - when there are script, then they should be executed if possible
-- listed files should be checked against a saved checksum, that is also saved within the odml file next to the file location to see, if a file has changed or is missing alltogether which needs to be reported back to the user
+- listed files should be checked against a saved checksum, that is also saved within the odml file next to the file location to see, if a file has changed or is missing all together which needs to be reported back to the user
-- comparison with Mendeley deduplication as well - to reduce
+- comparison with Mendeley deduplication to ensure not having same files under different names

-This idea might be out of the scope of the current odML project, but adding custom validators, that check whether a file is available or if it has changed (providing the checksum is available) should be doable.
+This idea might be out of the scope of the current odML project, but adding custom validators, that check whether a file is available or if it has changed (providing the checksum is available) should be do-able.

 Freeform notes:
 - Use an additional layer on top of odML core
 - basically use odML as build tool
 - if a file path is provided in an odML file, add a checksum and validate this checksum everytime the odML file is opened and the filepath is available.
-If not available provide messasge to the user;
-  if checksum does not match, do the same and ask user for feedback.
+If not available provide messasge to the user; if checksum does not match, do the same and ask user for feedback.
 - basically odML as container which files belong to an experiment and odML file checks which of the linked files are available
 - what we can do for sure: add a validator to odML that checks if provided files paths in an odML file are available on the current system and also checks whether a checksum matches.

 # 27.06.2019